Links

 Themes

-With themes, you can define a custom color palette, default border radius, and typography settings to be applied across an app.
-A default theme is applied to new apps, but you can change the theme in App Settings or on app creation if you already have the theme defined.
+With themes, you can define a custom color palette, default border radius, button and input variants, tooltip size and color, and typography settings to be applied across an app.
+A default theme is applied to new apps, but you can change the theme in or on app creation if you already have the theme defined.

 As you edit a theme, example components will be rendered on the right-hand side of theme editor.
-Individual components can be customized within the UI designer, but some general settings such as available colours and font families must be declared within a theme.
+Individual components can be customized within the , but some general settings such as available colors and font families must be declared within a theme.

-To change a colour, click the existing color in the theme editor and either:
+To change a color, click the existing color in the theme editor and either:

-• Use the Colour Picker to define a custom color.
+Use the Color Picker to define a custom color.

 With the exception of Primary and Secondary colors, you can also enter hex and opacity values directly into the input field.

 By default, a theme is set to be a Light Theme.
 This means your app will have white or light-colored backgrounds and dark text.
-Alternatively you can set a theme to be a Dark Theme, often known as dark mode.
-With a dark theme, your app will have black or dark-coloured backgrounds and white or light-colored text.
+Alternatively, you can set a theme to be a Dark Theme, often known as dark mode.
+With a dark theme, your app will have black or dark-colored backgrounds and white or light-colored text.

 If you need additional colors available throughout your UI, you can add those under Custom colors.
 When you add a custom color, you should set a sensible key (name).